DaveSkender/Stock.Indicators/indicators/Ema/README.md

 Standard EMA: The first `N-1` periods will have `null` values since there's not enough data to calculate.

 Double EMA: The first `2×N-1` periods will have `null` values since there's not enough data to calculate.

+Triple EMA: The first `3×N-2` periods will have `null` values since there's not enough data to calculate.

 ### EmaResult